geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 ## Explanation of some config properties
 - **loadAfterTheme** is a flag that allows to load mapstore.js after the theme which can be versioned or not(default.css). default is false
 - **initialState** is an object that will initialize the state with some default values and this WILL OVERRIDE the initialState imposed by plugins & reducers.
+- **projectionDefs** is an array of objects that contain definitions for Coordinate Reference Systems

 ### initialState configuration
 It can contain: